raspberrypilearning/generic-electronics-tune-pir/en/step_1.md

 ![schematic](images/schematic.png)

 ### Sensitivity
 - You can adjust the PIR sensor's sensitivity so that it picks up motion at different distances.
-Turn the potentiometer fully clockwise, and the sensor will pick up motion up to about 3 metres away.
-Turn the potentiometer fully anti-clockwise, and the sensor will pick up motion up to about 7 metres away.
+Turn the potentiometer fully clockwise, and the sensor will detect motion up that's to about 3 metres away.
+Turn the potentiometer fully anti-clockwise, and the sensor will detect motion that's up to about 7 metres away.

 ### Delay time
 - The delay time is the amount of time that the PIR sensor send signals to the Pi for once it is triggered.
 This is adjustable from about 3 seconds up to about 300 seconds.
 It will probably best if you turn this potentiometer fully anti-clockwise to keep the delay time as short as possible.